-Julian Assange: Sweden drops rape investigation - BBC News
+Sweden drops Assange rape investigation

 Julian Assange: Sweden drops rape investigation

-Sweden's director of public prosecutions has decided to drop the rape investigation into Wikileaks founder Julian Assange.
+Sweden has decided to drop the rape investigation into Wikileaks founder Julian Assange.

-Marianne Ny said his arrest warrant was being revoked as it was impossible to serve him notice of his alleged crimes.
+Top prosecutor Marianne Ny said his arrest warrant was being revoked as it was impossible to serve him notice.

-Mr Assange, 45, has lived in the Ecuadorean embassy in London since 2012, fearing extradition to Sweden would lead to extradition to the US.
+Mr Assange, 45, has lived in the Ecuadorean embassy in London since 2012.
+He fears extradition to Sweden would lead to extradition to the US where he is wanted over leaks.

+Ecuador has called on the UK to allow him safe passage out of the country.

-Police in London said they would still be obliged to arrest him if he left.
+However, police in London said they would still be obliged to arrest him if he left.

 The Metropolitan Police Service (MPS) said Mr Assange still faced the lesser charge of failing to surrender to a court, an offence punishable by up to a year in prison or a fine.